5 Reasons Why Dark Skin Tones Should Wear Sunscreen

 5.A White Cast Shouldn’t Stop You From Wearing Sunscreen

-While it is definitely a turn-off, there are products and solutions available to protect your skin without putting on a white cast all over your face.
+While it is definitely a turn-off, there are products and solutions available to protect your dark skin without putting on a white cast all over your face.

 But we know that finding an appropriate sunscreen for your skin tone is tricky.
 The liquid bases are often full of chemicals, and the mineral options just don’t do the trick.
-So how can you protect your dark skin and still look good?
+So how can you protect your skin and still look good?
 Well, we have the solution(s).